awinabaab/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-# C - Doubly Linked Lists
+i# C - Doubly Linked Lists
   - What is a doubly linked list
   - How to use doubly linked lists
   - Understand and know how to implement the various operations (deletion, insertion, etc) with doubly linked lists